Machado-Lab-UMD/machado-lab-umd.github.io/research/index.md

 {% include section.html%}

 {:.center}
 #### Our lab uses a diverse suite of approaches to uncover the processes shaping species formation and patterns of genomic diversity.
-Our research focuses on three main key areas.
+We work on three main key areas/systems.
 {:.center}

 {% include section.html %}